dezoito/dezoito/README.md

     `Hello, friend.
 Hello, friend?
 That's lame.
 Maybe I should give you a name, but that's a slippery slope...`
+    <small>(from some TV show)</small>

+I can't talk about work, but started [Ollama Grid Search](https://github.com/dezoito/ollama-grid-search), an OSS project to help developers find the best configuration for their Large Language Model projects.

 <p><br/>